Florida’s Second DCA Limits Plain Smell Cannabis Search Doctrine

 Does this ruling apply statewide?

-Currently, Williams is binding only in the Second DCA’s jurisdiction (Tampa, Hillsborough, Polk, Sarasota, and surrounding counties).
-However, the court certified a question of great public importance to the Florida Supreme Court, which may adopt this reasoning statewide.
+Currently, Williams and Cherfils are binding only in the Second DCA’s jurisdiction, which covers Hillsborough, Pinellas, Pasco, Manatee, Sarasota, and DeSoto Counties.
+Other Florida appellate districts have not yet adopted this reasoning, so the law may differ elsewhere in the state.
+The Brancato Law Firm serves clients in Hillsborough, Pinellas, and Pasco Counties, where these rulings apply.
+The court certified a question of great public importance to the Florida Supreme Court, which may adopt this reasoning statewide.

 What should I do if I was searched based on cannabis odor?

 Contact an experienced criminal defense attorney immediately.
 If your search occurred after October 1, 2025, you may have grounds for a motion to suppress.
+Your attorney will analyze whether additional factors like those in Cherfils apply to your case.
 Even for earlier searches, an attorney can evaluate whether other facts support the probable cause determination.

 What Our Clients Are Saying